Develop an API Proxy¶

 -

-Specify the values given in the following table as API proxy details:
+Specify the following values as API proxy details:

 Info